Jobs In Brong Ahafo Region 2021

 Formal Qualification (including Professional Registrations):

-- Sound knowledge of planning and scheduling.
+- Sound knowledge of various explosive types.

 CONTINUE READING BELOW